 - Email restrictions – Email address or addresses that can use a coupon.
 Verified against customer’s billing email.

 - Usage limit per coupon – How many times a coupon can be used by all customers before being invalid.

-- Limit usage to X items – How many items the coupon can be applied before being invalid.
-This field is only displayed if there is one or more products that the coupon can be used with, and is configured under the Usage Restrictions tab.
-(NOTE: This option will only be available if you are creating a Product Discount or Product % Discount coupon.)
+- Limit usage to X items – How many items the coupon can be applied to before being invalid.
+This field is only displayed if there is one or more products that the coupon can be used with, and is configured under the Usage Restrictions.
+(Note: Option is only available if you are creating a Product Discount coupon.)

 - Usage limit per user – How many times a coupon can be used by each customer before being invalid for that customer.

-Once you’ve configured all the settings, select Publish and your coupon is ready to be used.
+Once you’ve configured all settings, select Publish and your coupon is ready to use.

 Sending coupons ↑ Back to top

 Once coupons are published, go ahead and make available to customers: Copy the title and send, advertise it via email, social media and onsite banners.